wiredhut/wiredflow/README.md

 > **Question**: If wiredflow does not use a database, where is the data saved?
 >
-> **Response**: In csv files or in JSON files.
+> **Response**: In CSV files or in JSON files.
 Yes, this is not a production solution,
 > but it is very convenient to deal with data you unfamiliar with.

 ---